-The Chair of the Faculty shall be the President of the College; the Deputy Chair shall be the Provost and Vice President for Student Development.
+The Chair of the Faculty shall be the Provost; the Deputy Chair shall be the Assistant Provost.
+In the event that there is more than one Assistant Provost, the Provost shall designate to the faculty which Assistant Provost shall serve as the Deputy Chair.
 The Secretary and the Parliamentarian, whose terms are one year, are elected by the Faculty during the last meeting of the academic year.

 These officers shall perform the usual duties of such offices as prescribed by the parliamentary authority adopted by the organization.

 The regular meeting of the Faculty shall be the first Wednesday (that classes are in session) of each month of the academic year unless the Executive Committee cancels the meeting.
 In addition, there shall be two other regular meetings: one to open the college year and one to close it.

 Special meetings of the Faculty may be called by the President, the Provost or the Executive Committee.
 Except in emergencies, such meetings will be announced at least three days in advance of the meeting.

 One-half of the voting Faculty currently active on campus constitutes a quorum.

 The Faculty shall determine who may attend and who may speak at the meetings of the Faculty.